(Article last updated: April 11, 2017)

 - Whatever you'd like to do will be a little bit easier if you're not having to worry about the kids for a bit.

 No nanny along on the trip to help with the babysitting?
 No problem!
 Don't let the lack of a babysitter keep you from adding a date night to your Disney World vacation.
-Disney has childcare covered.
-There are both in-room services as well as activity centers that are located at some of the resorts.
+You have a couple options when looking for childcare at Walt Disney World.
 All are very kid friendly and designed for maximum fun.
 Check out your Disney World childcare options.

 Have more ideas for adding a date night to your Disney World vacation?
 Share them in the comments.